Eiri Ohtani

 Legal Education Officer

 Leah joined Right to Remain as the organisation’s second Legal Education Officer in December 2022.
-She is currently studying for a PGDL in Law, after completing a masters in International Human Rights Law at Edinburgh University.
+She has a PGDL in Law, and a masters in International Human Rights Law.
 Before joining Right to Remain, Leah was working as an asylum support and crisis caseworker in Glasgow.
 She is inspired by community-driven approaches to achieving transformative social justice and in her free time, likes foraging for free food.

 Esther Doherty

 Esther joined Right to Remain in February 2023 as Engagement and Operations Officer.
-She has spent the past 8 months leading our Toolkit Festivals, celebrating 10 years of the resource through events and workshops across the UK.
-Day to day, her role centres on connecting with new and existing allies in the sector, to share knowledge and build communities, strengthening our goal of radical solidarity.
-Esther also keeps on top of organisational systems and processes in an effort to streamline the operations of Right to Remain.
-Prior to joining the team, Esther worked at West London Welcome, a community centre for migrants, and recently completed an MA in Migration and Diaspora Studies at SOAS.
+Day to day, her role centres on connecting with new and existing allies in the sector, strengthening our goal of radical solidarity.
+She is responsible for the logistics and planning of all workshops, events and training sessions.
+Esther also manages the internal organisational systems and processes in an effort to streamline the operations of Right to Remain.
+Prior to joining the team, Esther worked at West London Welcome, a community centre for migrants in Hammersmith, and completed an MA in Migration and Diaspora Studies at SOAS.